titzer/virgil/doc/tutorial/Loops.md

 }
 ```

 In Virgil a `for` loop _always_ introduces a new iteration variable.
 The three parts of the `for` loop are the _initialization_ which declares and initializes the iteration variable, the _condition_ which is evaluated at the start and at each iteration of the loop, and the _update_ which is executed at the end of each iteration.

-## `for` each on arrays ##
+## `for`-in on arrays ##

 Virgil supports a simplified version of the `for` loop that allows iteration over the elements of an array.
+The keyword `in` to differentiates between the a three-part `for` and `for`-in

 ```
 def main(args: Array<string>) {